vuhung16au/MachineLearning-GenAI/AI-Agent-MCP-Tutorial/README.md

 ```

 - (Refer to `Prompt.md`) Setup the development environment with the help of the Agent.
 A sample response can be found at `Prompt1-Response-Sample-Grok.md`
-- Feed the Agent with the list of features (or user stories) you want to implement, grab a coffee (this can take a !)
+- Feed the Agent with the list of features (or user stories) you want to implement, grab a coffee (this can take a while!)
 - Boom!
 It is done.
-Happy fixing with AI- Generated codes.
+Happy fixing with AI-Generated codes.

 # Agent in Action
 (implementing VS Agent Mode to generate JS code)